BOOKS

 “Life Happened Because I Turned The Pages”

-There are a number of books I would recommend to be in the library of every Sales Engineer.
+I recommend a number of books for every Sales Engineer’s library.
 Some are Pre-Sales specific, some deal with demos and presentations, and others are regular business books.
-Having these books in your library can only serve to make you a stronger, smarter, and more successful Sales Engineer.
-Although these are the English versions, many have been translated into other languages.
+Having these books in your library can only make you a stronger, smarter, and more successful Sales Engineer.
+Although these are English versions, many have been translated into other languages.
 Start reading!

 Download the Reading List in PDF format or Word format or click on any book cover below to visit Amazon.com (US)